Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Discussion

+For this reason, we also explored the trend we observed in the percentages of binary stars with age, as seen in Fig. \ref{fig:percentage_binary_stars}, using the ages log(age)$_{\text{CG}}$, listed also in Table \ref{tab:parameters}.
+Our conclusion remains the same, the proportion of binary stars in the clusters diminishes with time, the only exception being Melotte 22.
+A larger sample will clarify is this cluster is a single deviant point or corresponds to a real trend in the population.

-Another important note in this regard refers to the $m_{\text{upper}}$ values listed in Table \ref{tab:parameters} vs age.
-As it is well established that older clusters have lower-mass turn-off points, the expected trend should be that older clusters have lower $m_{\text{upper}}$ values.
-Cluster NGC 2516 stands out for having a high $m_{\text{upper}}$ for what was estimated to be a somewhat old cluster by \citepaperInospace, but its log(age)$_{\text{CG}}$ is significantly younger, which is more consistent with what we obtained from its main sequence spline-based masses.
-We checked that for this cluster, the {\it Gaia} \texttt{Astrophysical Parameters} catalog has a main sequence bright star, \texttt{source\_id}=5289522090708710656, with \texttt{mass\_flame}=7.1672807 Msun, that also has parameters calculated by the Extended Stellar Parametrizer for Hot Stars (ESP-HS) routine, which lists a spectral type \texttt{spectraltype\_esphs}=B for it.
-Keep in mind that $m_{\text{upper}}$ marks the lower extreme of the mass bin used in the IMF plot, and it contains this star in the calculation because it is taken as a main-sequence star from its value of \texttt{evolvstage\_flame}=267.
+Another relevant point concerns the relation between the upper stellar mass ($m_{\mathrm{upper}}$) listed in Table \ref{tab:parameters} and cluster age.
+Since older clusters are expected to have lower main-sequence turn-off masses, a decreasing trend of $m_{\mathrm{upper}}$ with age is anticipated.
+Most clusters follow this behavior.
+An exception is NGC~2516, which shows a relatively high $m_{\mathrm{upper}}$ for the age estimated in \citet{alfonso2024}.
+However, a significantly younger age for this cluster was reported by \citet{cantat-gaudin2020}, which is more consistent with the $m_{\mathrm{upper}}$ value inferred from our main-sequence spline-based mass estimates.
+We checked that for this cluster, the Gaia DR3 \texttt{Astrophysical parameters} catalog has a main sequence bright star, \texttt{source\_id}=5289522090708710656, with \texttt{mass\_flame}=7.1672807 Msun, that also has parameters calculated by the Extended Stellar Parametrizer for Hot Stars (ESP-HS) routine, which lists a spectral type \texttt{spectraltype\_esphs}=B for it.
+Keep in mind that $m_{\text{upper}}$ marks the most massive main-sequence star, and it contains this star in the calculation because of its value of \texttt{evolvstage\_flame}=267.

-This apparent drawback gives support to the spline-based masses employed in this investigation and points us to a potential procedure to revise the open cluster ages from \citepaperIspace and other references, using the {\it Gaia} \texttt{Astrophysical Parameters} catalog and the mass distributions.
+This apparent drawback gives support to the spline-based masses employed in this investigation and points us to a potential procedure to revise the open cluster ages from \citet{alfonso2024} and other references, using the Gaia DR3 \texttt{Astrophysical parameters} catalog and the mass distributions.
 In this way, the highest main sequence star spline-based mass based on \texttt{mass\_flame} must correlate with the estimated age, as expected from well-established results of stellar evolution.
 This insight will be considered for future investigations.